Protest Erupts as NAFDAC's Sachet Alcohol Ban Sparks Concerns over Local Industries

 Adebosin strongly affirmed that proper regulation through access control and advocacy is globally accepted and a sustainable approach in resolving the imbroglio.

-Rasaki, who spoke on behalf of the National Union of Food / Beverages & Tobacco Employees, said the ban run counter to the Renewed Hope Agenda, which promises Job creation, industrial growth, and support for local enterprises.
+Rasaki, who spoke on behalf of the National Union of Food / Beverages & Tobacco Employees, said the ban runs counter to the Renewed Hope Agenda, which promises Job creation, industrial growth, and support for local enterprises.

 NAFDAC enforces ban on sachet alcohol

 Recall that NAFDAC kicked off its nationwide enforcement of the ban on producing and selling alcohol in sachets.
-The ban also extends to PET bottles below 200 ml following a Nigerian Senate resolution
+The ban also extends to PET bottles below 200 ml, following a Nigerian Senate resolution.

 Read also